 Copyright © 1997 by Theosophical University Press (print version also available).
 Electronic version ISBN 1-55700-119-7.
 All rights reserved.
 This edition may be downloaded for off-line viewing without charge.
 No part of this publication may be reproduced or transmitted for commercial or other use in any form or by any means, electronic, mechanical, photocopying, recording, or otherwise, without the prior permission of Theosophical University Press.
-Because of current limitations in ASCII character fonts, and for ease of searching, no diacritical marks appear in the electronic version of the text.
+For ease of searching, no diacritical marks appear in the electronic version of the text.

 BLAVATSKY, HELENA PETROVNA, born Helena Petrovna Hahn, 1831-1891, Russian theosophist.
 She . . . founded the Theosophical Society in New York [in 1875].
 Her demonstrations of supernormal phenomena were declared fraudulent by the London Society for Psychical Research (1885). — Reader's Digest Universal Dictionary, reprinted with amendments, 1994

 This statement, typical of many, is factually correct — as far as it goes.
 The damage done lies not in what is said, but in what is left unsaid.
 As Patience Worth aptly has it: